 “We come to realize that the immune system doesn’t attack the cancer because it is weak, it’s because the immune system is unable to recognize the cancer for what it is,” said Wong.

-As immunotherapy gains approval from the Philippine Food and Drug Administration as a new treatment option for non-small cell lung cancer (NSCLC), Wong clarified that the antibody is not used to strengthen the immune system but to help it identify the cancer cells, enabling the immune system to attack it.
+As immunotherapy in the Philippines gains approval from the Philippine Food and Drug Administration as a new treatment option for non-small cell lung cancer (NSCLC), Wong clarified that the antibody is not used to strengthen the immune system but to help it identify the cancer cells, enabling the immune system to attack it.

 According to Wong, immunotherapy works to unveil the disguise of the cancer cells which confounds the immune system.
 “There is a signaling system which the normal cells use in order to tell the immune system not to attack them.
 This is also used by the cancer cells”.